-How do you go from overthinking, letting every problem affect you and feeling overwhelmed by how chaotic everything is to restoring balance and calm to your life?
-The answers have been available to anyone prepared to put in a bit of positive effort for thousands of years.
-The tips I’m sharing are just the techniques and practices I’ve sought out and learned over the past 21-ish years.
-There’s nothing special about me or how I’ve managed to learn them, it’s just the choices I’ve made.
+How do you go from overthinking, letting every problem affect you, and feeling overwhelmed by how chaotic everything is, to restoring balance and calm to your life?
+The answers are more simple and straightforward than you might think, and have been available to anyone who is prepared to put in a bit of positive practice for thousands of years.
+The tips I’m sharing are just the techniques and practices I’ve sought out and learned over the past 22 plus years.
+There’s nothing special about me or how I’ve managed to learn them, it’s just the choices I’ve made that have helped me get there.

-I burnt myself out by the age of 22, and felt I had to escape from my life.
-I travelled on my own around the world for 13 months and discovered that spending time on my own, in nature, was the key to my inner peace.
-All the time and energy I’d spent hiding and covering up who I was inside might have been amazing fun at times, but it made me feel empty and miserable.
+Due to a lifetime of people pleasing and masking my own needs, I burnt myself out by the age of 22, and felt I had to escape from my life.
+I travelled on my own around the world for 13 months, and discovered that spending time on my own, in nature, was the key to my inner peace.
+All the time and energy I’d spent hiding and covering up who I was inside might have been incredibly fun at times, but it made me feel empty and miserable.
+Spending time on my own was the only way I could work out what was going on deep down inside me.
 Just sitting and looking at the sky, walking through the redwoods in California and the mangroves in Cairns, watching sunsets and sunrises all over the world, filled me with a tranquil, effortless joy.
-I took up meditation while I was travelling and learned shiatsu massage for 3 months.
+I took up meditation while I was travelling in America and learned shiatsu massage for 3 months in Hobart, Australia.

-When it was time to return to my ‘normal’ life in England I knew it wouldn’t be so easy to maintain this new sense of peace and self that is much easier to achieve without distractions, but I was determined.
+When it was time to return to my ‘normal’ life in England.
+I knew it wouldn’t be so easy to maintain this new sense of peace and inner joy that is much easier to achieve without distractions, but I was determined.
 I’d made my choice to be happy so that I could actually genuinely help other people.
-21 years on, I’m still learning, still working on this zen healing adventure, and now I have a family with two autistic sons and the 10th of my family members died a week ago.
-How is it possible to maintain any sort of inner peace while surrounded by chaos?
+I lost a couple of friendships that had been built on the reliance of my insecurities and anxieties, but discovered that if I trusted my instincts and stayed on my path, everything would work out.
+I happened to meet a Zen Buddhist Traditional Chinese Medicine teacher while working as a personal assistant to a quadriplegic lady, and began an intensive Zen Healing course immediately.
+22 years on, I’m still learning, still working on this zen healing adventure, and now I have a family with two autistic sons and a rather cute dog.
+My sons have had a very difficult time in mainstream school and I’ve fought for appropriate understanding and education for over 10 years.
+I developed chronic kidney disease due to bad habits when I was young, combined with years of sleep deprivation and hereditary blood pressure and kidney issues.
+I suffer with excruciating period pain after traumatic births, and also anaemia.
+About 90% of my family members have in the past 12 years, including my Mum.
+However, I manage to maintain a semblance of inner peace most of the time, even while surrounded by chaos.

-• Read about all thing Zen – Buddhism, Taoism, any approaches that are about simplifying life and connecting with nature (yours and the outer universe).
-Being a Buddhist and having a Buddhism teacher has helped me, but everyone is different.
+• Read about all things Zen – Buddhism, Taoism, any approaches that are about simplifying life and connecting with nature (yours and the outer universe).
+Being a Buddhist and having a Buddhism teacher has helped me enormously, but everyone is different.

 • Meditate – sit or stand or lay down, on your own, with no music or other distractions, and just breathe.
 You don’t need to add anything, you already have everything you need.
 Allow your thoughts to come and go without following them.
 Bring your attention back to your body and your breathing if your mind wanders.
 Do this for longer and longer amounts of time over the weeks, months and years.